SPHERES: Structure and physical characteristics

-Each SPHERES satellite resembles an 18-sided polyhedron.
+Each SPHERES satellite resembles an 18-sided polyhedron, similar to a cuboctahedron.
 The aluminum structure of the satellite is enclosed in a semi-transparent plastic shell.
 The shell is red, blue, orange or black in color, to help with easy identification.
 The three satellites in the International Space Station are red, blue and orange.
 Each unit has a maximum diameter of 22.9 cm and has a mass of 4.16 kg including the consumables.

 Processing and communication

 A Texas Instruments C6701 DSP running at 167 MHz serves as the onboard computer.
 Flight software and experiment related instructions are written in C programming language.

-The satellites can communicate with each other using a 916.5 MHz, 16kbit/s radio link.
-Communication with the control station (a laptop computer) is done using an 868.35 MHz, 16kbit/s radio link.
+The satellites can communicate with each other using a 916.5 MHz, 16 kbit/s radio link.
+Communication with the control station (a laptop computer) is done using an 868.35 MHz, 16 kbit/s radio link.
 SPHERES satellites are able to connect to the International Space Station's on-board Wi-Fi network for tasks that require a higher data bandwidth.